JDRQlabs/LLM-Chatbot/docs/SCALING_STRATEGY.md

 # Database Scaling Strategy

-This document outlines the path for scaling FastBots.ai from MVP to production at scale.
+This document outlines the path for scaling Whatsapp Chatbot from MVP to production at scale.

 ## Current Architecture (MVP)